 Where Theory Meets "Real World" Clients

 The curriculum provides a rigorous training that is both theoretical and applied.
 Students study the institutions and processes of public policy, the economic foundations of policy analysis, quantitative and statistical methods for analyzing policy, and a variety of specialized policy topics.
 Through the summer internship and work with real-world clients, students apply their knowledge and help to develop policy solutions.
 Upon their return to classes, all MPP students register for the Policy Research Seminar, or PRS.
 In this course, students work in small teams for real-world clients.
 The work done by the teams allows students to bring to bear the analytic tools they have developed together in the first-year courses.
 Class meetings address issues raised by the research teams, and the input of other students is a key element shaping the final presentations, reports, and other deliverables to clients.
 Like a more traditional thesis, the work done by students is original.
 The completion of a PRS project allows a Jefferson Program MPP to demonstrate substantial mastery of his or her subject in a real-world setting.
-A list of recent projects and clients appears here.

 Focus Areas and Joint Degree Programs